gempesaw/bmp-service/README.md

 This repo stores the current binary of the Browsermob Server, as well as some crontab scripts to keep it up and running if it happens to die.

+If you've installed this from Stratopan or CPAN, you should run `bmp-install` first to get the BMP binaries into your path where this module expects them.
+Otherwise, `bmp-restart` won't accomplish anything - in particular, it won't start up a server because the server isn't included in the module tarball due to size constraints.

 # BUGS